This is a review of the Pentax Super Program (also known as the Super A) 35mm manual focus camera.

 When it arrived I could see that it was a bit dirty and ‘well loved’, but a quick test confirmed that the major parts of the camera are working without a problem.
 I think one of the things which may have confused the seller on eBay is the fact that there was a film in the camera, but it had torn off the reel and got stuck round the film advance post.
 This means the film advance was difficult to move and felt like it had seized.

 I always check if there is a film in any camera I buy by turning the rewind crank to see if I feel any resistance.
 With this camera there was no resistance so I opened the back and was surprised to see a canister in the camera.
 Then I saw the film on the film advance side and quickly closed the back again.
 I transferred the camera to a changing bag and removed the film, placing it in an empty re-loadable film canister until I can develop it.
 There is a good chance that some of the first shots which were tightly rolled up should still be ok and I find it really interesting to look at the pictures I find in old cameras.
-Update: I developed the film and posted the pictures here.
+Update: I developed the film and posted the pictures here and I’ve also exposed and developed a film from the Program A which is a sister camera to the Super A – those pictures are here.

 With the camera unloaded, the film advance was working correctly and everything else seemed functionally ok but cosmetically there were some issues: